 The practice of Kundalini Yoga balances the glandular system, strengthens the nervous system, expands the lung capacity, and purifies the bloodstream.
 It brings balance to the body, mind and soul.
 It enables you to harness the energy of your mind and emotions, so you can be in control of yourself, rather than being controlled by your thoughts and feelings.
 It is on-the-job training for success and excellence in life, and is designed to give you a “hands on” experience of higher consciousness.
 It teaches positive self-empowering attitudes of thinking.
 It builds inner strength and self awareness so you can fulfill your highest potential.
 It perfects the finite life while connecting you to the Infinite experience, enabling you to merge with or “yoke” with the universal Self.

-The Kundalini Yoga of Yogi Bhajan has evolved in a way which insures that the awakening process is gentle and safe - even for people living in areas where there are no teachers available, and who are obliged to work from books.
+Kundalini Yoga has evolved in a way which insures that the awakening process is gentle and safe - even for people living in areas where there are no teachers available, and who are obliged to work from books.
 Follow the teachings with attention and mindfulness and there is nothing to fear.

 The technology is designed to be safe and progressive.
 We systematically train our mind and attune our body to safely hold higher frequencies of energy associated with the Kundalini.
 Some non-practitioners have reportedly experienced spontaneous Kundalini arousals, which can result in trauma and even injury and/or mental disturbance.
 In many cases these people have tried to raise their psychic energy without first preparing their physical body.
 Your practice prepares the body and the nervous system to receive this potent energy.
 Regular practice not only raises Kundalini energy safely, it prepares you to live a conscious life.

 No!
-It is the opening of the pathway to consiousness.
+It is the opening of the pathway to consciousness.

 There are many ways.
 Kundalini Yoga is one of the safest.